evastankova/TaskMaker/README.md

 # TaskMaker
 Task Maker, which manages Users and Admins as role-based access.
 Admins assign tasks to users, while users can see them and mark them as completed.
 ## Technologies used:
-- Front- and Backend: Next.js (written on TypeScript)
+- Front- and Backend: Next.js + Supabase as BaaS (written on TypeScript)
-- UI: Shadcn, Tailwind CSS
+- UI: Shadcn UI, Tailwind CSS
 - Database: PostgreSQL (via Supabase)
-- Authentication: Supabase (free project)
+- Authentication: Supabase (client-side authentication --> no cookie server-side sessions and server protection)
 - Global State Management: React Context
 ## Why these:
 - I opted for Next.js, as I wanted to ...